Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Numerical Experiments

 \subsection{$\ell_p$ Loss Regression over the $\ell_2$-Ball}

 We consider the $\ell_p$ loss regression problem over the $\ell_2$-ball, $\min_{x \in P} \|Ax - b\|_p^p$, where $A\in\R^{m\times n}$, $b\in\R^m$, $p > 1$, and $P = \Set{x \in \R^n}{\|x\| \leq r}$.
-We use the YearPredictionMSD.train ($m = 463715$, $n = 90$) and cpusmall ($m = 8192$, $n = 12$) datasets from LIBSVM~\cite{Chang2011-zh} to form $A$ and $b$.
+We use the YearPredictionMSD.train ($m = 463715$, $n = 90$) and cpusmall ($m = 8192$, $n = 12$) datasets from LIBSVM~\citep{Chang2011-zh} to form $A$ and $b$.
 We standardize the entries of $A$.
-We set $p = 1.5$, $r = \|\tilde{x}\|$ with $\tilde{x} \in \argmin_{x \in \R^n} \|Ax - b\|$, set $x_0$ to the zero vector, and set the maximum number of iterations to 20000.
-We compared \adcgs with CGS, AC-CGM, ACG, the projected gradient method (PG), and AC-FGM ($\alpha = 0.5$).
-CG methods stalled because the updates became nearly zero, so we do not report them in this experiment.
+We set $p = 1.5$, $r = 0.97\|\tilde{x}\|$ with $\tilde{x} \in \argmin_{x \in \R^n} \|Ax - b\|$, set $x_0$ to the zero vector, and set the maximum number of iterations to 20000.
+We compared \adcgs with CGS, AC-CGM, ACG, the projected gradient method (PG), and AC-FGM ($\alpha = 0.5$). \adcgs uses $\delta_{1:k}$ as the inner tolerance (see Remark~\ref{remark:choice-delta}).
+Standard CG methods became ineffective because the CG updates were nearly zero, so we do not report them in this experiment.
 We include AC-FGM primarily as a baseline to quantify the performance gap between AC-FGM and \adcgs.
-When projections are efficiently computable, AC-FGM is expected to achieve better performance than \adcgs.
-Results for YearPredictionMSD.train are shown in~\cref{fig:year-prediction-msd-pnorm}.
-Results for cpusmall are provided in Appendix~\ref{app:lp_loss} (see~\cref{fig:cpusmall-lp-loss}). \adcgs with $\alpha = 1.0$ outperformed existing methods, although the performance of \adcgs and AC-FGM was similar.
-When $1 < p < 2$, the objective is neither globally nor locally $L$-smooth. \adcgs does not rely on local $L$-smoothness (see~\cref{corollary:convex-sublinear,corollary:convex-fixed-iteration,corollary:convex-sublinear-2}).
-In contrast, CGS and PG fail to reduce the primal gap without global $L$-smoothness.
+When projections are efficiently computable, AC-FGM typically achieves better performance than \adcgs.
+Results for YearPredictionMSD.train are shown in~\cref{fig:year-prediction-msd-pnorm} and results for cpusmall are provided in Appendix~\ref{app:lp_loss} (see~\cref{fig:cpusmall-lp-loss}).
+Note that gradient computation is expensive for YearPredictionMSD.train because of its large $m$. \adcgs:0.0 outperformed existing projection-free methods, PG, and AC-FGM.
+However, AC-FGM ($\alpha=0.5$) outperformed \adcgs:0.5, likely because AC-FGM computes projections exactly.
+For $1 < p < 2$, the objective is not locally smooth, under which CGS and PG fail to reduce the primal gap.